2.15. File Versioning¶

 - The maximum time to keep a version in days.
 For example, to keep replaced or deleted files in the “.stversions” folder for an entire year, use 365.
 If only for 10 days, use 10.
 Note: Set to 0 to keep versions forever.

 This versioning method delegates the decision on what to do to an external command (program or script).
-The only configuration option is the name of the command.
-This should be an absolute path name.
-Just prior to a file being replaced, the command will be run with two parameters: the path to the folder, and the path to the file within the folder.
+Just prior to a file being replaced, the command will be run.
+The command should be specified as an absolute path, and can use the following templated arguments:

 Example for Unixes¶